jkang1643/stately/PRIVACY_POLICY.md

 - Uses analytics or telemetry
 - Creates user profiles
 - Requires registration
+- Persists state history

 ## Encryption

-All private messages use end-to-end encryption:
+All state broadcasts use encryption:
-- **X25519** for key exchange
+- **AES-256-GCM** for state payload encryption
-- **AES-256-GCM** for message encryption
+- **Shared broadcast key** for mesh state encryption
+- **Privacy padding** to obscure state content length
-- **Ed25519** for digital signatures
+- **Ed25519** for optional digital signatures
-- **Argon2id** for password-protected rooms

 ## Your Rights

 You have complete control:
-- **Delete Everything**: Triple-tap the logo to instantly wipe all data
+- **Ephemeral States**: Your state exists only while app is running
-- **Leave Anytime**: Close the app and your presence disappears
+- **Leave Anytime**: Close the app and your state disappears
 - **No Account**: Nothing to delete from servers because there are none
-- **Portability**: Your data never leaves your device unless you export it
+- **Local-Only**: Your data never leaves your device ecosystem

 ## Bluetooth & Permissions

-bitchat requires Bluetooth permission to function:
+Stately requires Bluetooth permission to function:
-- Used only for peer-to-peer communication
+- Used only for peer-to-peer state broadcasting
 - No location data is accessed or stored
 - Bluetooth is not used for tracking
 - You can revoke this permission at any time in system settings

 ## Children's Privacy

-bitchat does not knowingly collect information from children.
+Stately does not knowingly collect information from children.
 The app has no age verification because it collects no personal information from anyone.

 ## Data Retention

-- **Messages**: Deleted from memory when app closes (unless room retention is enabled)
+- **Current State**: Exists only in memory while app is running
+- **Peer States**: Expire automatically after 5 minutes
 - **Identity Key**: Persists until you delete the app
-- **Favorites**: Persist until you remove them or delete the app
+- **Display Name**: Persists until you change it or delete the app
 - **Everything Else**: Exists only during active sessions

+## Emergency Features

+For SOS functionality:
+- SOS state broadcasts get priority in mesh relay
+- Local notifications alert nearby peers to emergencies
+- No emergency data is stored or transmitted outside the mesh
+- SOS state cleared manually or when app closes

 ## Security Measures

-- All communication is encrypted
+- All state communication is encrypted
 - No data transmitted to servers (there are none)
 - Open source code for public audit
 - Regular security updates
-- Cryptographic signatures prevent tampering
+- Ephemeral state storage prevents data accumulation

+## Battery & Performance

+Stately optimizes for battery life:
+- Adaptive broadcast intervals based on battery level
+- Reduced activity when app is backgrounded
+- No background data collection or transmission
+- Privacy-preserving power mode adjustments

 ## Changes to This Policy